aag/fillmysuitcase/README.md

 The goal is to make it easy to bring exactly what you need when you pack luggage for a trip.

-The project is in an early alpha stage and is not ready for production use.
+The project is currently beta quality and is not recommended for production use.

 ### Installation